 Messrs.
-Manley and Newman are members of the Audit Committee, which held two meetings during 1997.
-Mr. Newman succeeded Mr. Potamkin, who served on the Audit Committee during 1997.
+Manley and Moss are members of the Audit Committee, which held two meetings during 1999.
 The duties and responsibilities of the Audit Committee include (a) recommending to the full Board of Directors the appointment of the Company's independent auditors and any termination of engagement, (b) reviewing the plan and scope of audits, (c) reviewing the Company's significant accounting policies and internal controls and (d) having general responsibility for all related auditing matters.

 Messrs.
-Manley and Fleeman are members of the Compensation Committee, which held two meetings during 1997.
+Manley and Fleeman are members of the Compensation Committee, which held three meetings during 1999.
 The Compensation Committee reviews and determines the compensation of the Company's officers and administers the Company's employee stock purchase plan.

 Messrs.
 Moss and Alvarez are members of the Stock Option Committee.
-The Stock Option Committee administers the Company's stock option plans and has the power and authority to (a) determine the persons to be awarded options and the terms thereof pursuant to the terms of the plans and (b) construe and interpret the Company's stock option plans.
+The Stock Option Committee administers the Company's stock option plans and has the power and authority to (a) determine the persons to be awarded options and the terms thereof pursuant to the terms of the plans, and (b) construe and interpret the Company's stock option plans.

 Messrs.
-Nahmad and Moss are members of the Nominating Committee.
+Nahmad and Potamkin are members of the Nominating Committee.
 The Nominating Committee is responsible for (a) establishing procedures for the selection and retention of members of the Board of Directors, (b) evaluating Board nominees and members and (c) recommending nominees.